chrishiestand/git-workshop/docs/git.rst

     # Changes to be committed:
     #   (use "git rm --cached <file>..." to unstage)
     #
-    #   new file:   1
+    #   new file:   file1.txt
-    #   new file:   2
+    #   new file:   file2.txt
     #

 Commit your files.

 .. code:: bash

-    git commit -a -m "Initial Commit of myproject as a git repository"
+    git commit -a -m "Initial import my_previous_project into a git repository"

 Output

 ::

-    [master (root-commit) ba306e5] Initial Commit of myproject as a git repository 0 files changed, 0 insertions(+), 0 deletions(-) create mode 100644 1
+    [master (root-commit) ba306e5] Initial import my_previous_project into a git repository 0 files changed, 0 insertions(+), 0 deletions(-) create mode 100644 1
      create mode 100644 2